An easy coconut macaroon recipe made with sweetened condensed milk and finely shredded coconut. The perfect gluten-free cookie for entertaining!

 In fact, I’m not even a coconut lover, but these cookies are nothing if not addictive.
 The last time I served these, every single guest went back for seconds.
 All of them.
 And, who could blame them?
 They’re perfectly moist, full of flavor, dipped in chocolate, and completely legit.

-The first couple of macaroon recipes I tested left something to be desired.
+The first couple of easy coconut macaroon recipes I tested left something to be desired.
 They mainly consisted of shredded coconut, sweetened condensed milk, and whipped egg whites.
 And, while I realize short and simple can be a time-saver, I would have to argue that we can add way more flavor to a macaroon, with little effort and just a couple of extra ingredients.

 Before we get into how to make them better, let’s first touch on what they are.